Open Sound System: History

 OSS was originally "VoxWare", a Linux kernel sound driver by Hannu Savolainen.
 Savolainen made the code available under free software licenses, GPL for Linux and BSD for BSD distributions.
-Between 1993 and 1997, OSS was the sole choice of sound system in FreeBSD and Linux.
+Between November 1993 (and Linux 1.00) and 1997, OSS was the sole choice of sound system in FreeBSD and Linux.
 This was changed when Luigi Rizzo wrote a new "pcm" driver for FreeBSD in 1997, and when Jaroslav Kysela started Advanced Linux Sound Architecture in 1998.

 In 2002, Savolainen was contracted by the company 4Front Technologies and made the upcoming OSS 4, which includes support for newer sound devices and improvements, proprietary.
 In response, the Linux community abandoned the OSS/free implementation included in the kernel and development effort switched to the replacement Advanced Linux Sound Architecture (ALSA).
 FreeBSD by this time had switched to a "newpcm" project started in 1999 and was not affected.

 In July 2007, 4Front Technologies released sources for OSS under CDDL-1.0 for OpenSolaris and GPL-2.0-only for Linux.
 Drivers for some soundcards remained closed-source and were not included in the release.
 In January 2008, 4Front Technologies released OSS for FreeBSD (and other BSD systems) under the BSD-2-Clause.